nathanlopez/Stitch/README.md

 # About Stitch
 A Cross Platform Python Remote Administration Tool:

 This is a cross platform python framework which allows you to build custom payloads for Windows, Mac OSX and Linux as well.
 You are able to select whether the payload binds to a specific IP and port, listens for a connection on a port, option to send an email of system info when the system boots, and option to start keylogger on boot.
-Payloads created are can only be ran on the OS that they were created on.
+Payloads created can only run on the OS that they were created on.

 ## Features
 ### Cross Platform Support